nicolascalo/biomedical_data_pipelines/phage_display_ngs/README.md

 - BBtools for the bioinformatics tools
   - https://github.com/bbushnell/BBTools
   - https://bbmap.org/
-- R and RStudio for pipeline orchestration
+- R for pipeline orchestration
 - Plotly for interactive representation of the data

 ## :male_detective: Reproducibility of the analysis and traceability of the raw data